Amazon Canada puts Nintendo Switch Lite on sale, plus offers $25 Gift Card

 - Nintendo Switch Lite – Yellow for $238 (save 8%)

-Nintendo’s Switch Lite is smaller than the standard Switch and features a 5.5-inch display.

 The Switch Lite is the entry-level model in the Switch ecosystem.
-Rather than function as a handheld-console hybrid, the Nintendo Switch Lite operates exclusively as a handheld.
-The device is smaller and more lightweight.
-Its control pads are built-in rather than feature removable Joy-Con controllers.
+Rather than function as a handheld-console hybrid, the Switch Lite operates exclusively as a handheld.
+The device is smaller and more lightweight, and its buttons are built-in rather than removable Joy-Cons

-Read our review here of the Switch Lite.
+Read our review of the Switch Lite here.

 MobileSyrup utilizes affiliate partnerships.
 These partnerships do not influence our editorial content, though we may earn a commission on purchases made via these links that helps fund the journalism provided free on our website.